 Step 1: Create the Key Distribution Services (KDS) Root Key

-The KDS Root Key is used by the KDS service on domain controller to generate passwords.
+The KDS Root Key is used by the KDS service on the domain controller to generate passwords.
 On my Server 2012 Domain Controller, I will run from an elevated PowerShell session:

 The TechNet article says the key can take up to 10 hours to replicate and take effect.
-Since I only have one Server 2012 domain controller and only two domain controllers in my lab, I am not worried about the replication time.
+Since I only have one Server 2012 domain controller and two domain controllers in my lab, I am not worried about the replication time.
 By the way, it took almost one hour in my lab before the key was usable!

 Step 2: Create and configure the gMSA

 I am going to create a Security Group containing my two PVS7 servers.
 This security group will contain the computer accounts allowed to use the gMSA.